Kurds fight out internal rivalries in Iraq vote

-SULAIMANIYAH, Iraq, April 29 (Reuters) - Celebratory gunfire broke out in Iraq’s Kurdish north as the octogenarian was shown on television raising an ink-stained finger after casting his vote thousands of miles away in Germany.
+SULAIMANIYAH, Iraq (Reuters) - Celebratory gunfire broke out in Iraq’s Kurdish north as the octogenarian was shown on television raising an ink-stained finger after casting his vote thousands of miles away in Germany.

 The man was Iraqi President Jalal Talabani and his silent appearance at an early ballot for the election due at home on Wednesday was the first footage of him since he suffered a stroke late in 2012 and was flown abroad for medical treatment.